 Experience the Portland Neighborhood

 Portland is an incredible city to wander.
 Whether you prefer to walk or take the nearby MAX Light Rail, there are plenty of things to see and do in the city.
 The Porter Portland Hotel is an exceptional place to stay whether you are in town on business, looking for a weekend getaway, or using it as a basecamp for exploring the city and the Willamette Valley.
 Come view the heights and depths of The Porter Portland Hotel.
-Be sure to check out suggestions from our Wander writers about more of the many things you can do when you visit Oregon.
+You can check now for the latest prices at the Porter Portland Hotel.

 As is common in the travel industry, the writer was provided with accommodations, meals, tours and other compensation for the purpose of review.
 While it has not influenced this review, the writer believes in full disclosure of all potential conflicts of interest.